-Leazy is an AI-powered SaaS tool designed to help lawyers analyze and manage immigration cases more efficiently.
-With Leazy, lawyers can easily track client case statuses, use AI to assess client qualifications, develop case strategies, and streamline the legal documentation process.
+Roundblock provides AI-powered legal tech and automation tools designed to help legal startups grow.
+One of their flagship products, Leazy, is an AI-driven SaaS platform that streamlines immigration case management.
+With Leazy, lawyers can efficiently track case statuses, use AI to evaluate client qualifications, develop case strategies, and simplify the legal documentation process.

 mvp requirement